NVIDIA (NASDAQ:NVDA) PT Raised to $350.00

+NVIDIA (NASDAQ:NVDA) had its price objective raised by KeyCorp from $260.00 to $350.00 in a research note released on Thursday morning, Analyst Ratings Network reports.
+KeyCorp currently has an overweight rating on the computer hardware maker’s stock.

-A number of other equities research analysts have also issued reports on the company.
-Susquehanna increased their target price on NVIDIA from $220.00 to $250.00 and gave the company a “positive” rating in a research note on Tuesday, September 28th.
-Credit Suisse Group increased their target price on NVIDIA from $175.00 to $225.00 and gave the company an “outperform” rating in a research note on Thursday, August 19th.
-Argus increased their target price on NVIDIA from $175.00 to $230.00 and gave the company a “buy” rating in a research note on Friday, July 23rd.
-KeyCorp raised their price objective on NVIDIA from $245.00 to $260.00 and gave the company an “overweight” rating in a research note on Tuesday, October 5th.
-Finally, Susquehanna Bancshares raised their price objective on NVIDIA from $220.00 to $250.00 and gave the company a “positive” rating in a research note on Tuesday, September 28th.
-Three investment analysts have rated the stock with a hold rating, twenty-eight have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of $248.93.
+A number of other brokerages have also commented on NVDA.
+Zacks Investment Research upgraded shares of NVIDIA from a hold rating to a buy rating and set a $231.00 price target for the company in a research note on Tuesday, August 24th.
+Argus lifted their price target on shares of NVIDIA from $175.00 to $230.00 and gave the stock a buy rating in a research note on Friday, July 23rd.
+Robert W. Baird lifted their price target on shares of NVIDIA from $240.00 to $360.00 and gave the stock an outperform rating in a research note on Monday.
+Mizuho lifted their price target on shares of NVIDIA from $225.00 to $235.00 and gave the stock a buy rating in a research note on Thursday, August 19th.
+Finally, Bank of America boosted their target price on shares of NVIDIA from $275.00 to $340.00 and gave the company a buy rating in a research report on Wednesday, November 10th.
+Three investment analysts have rated the stock with a hold rating, twenty-eight have assigned a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $312.28.

+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, December 23rd.
+Shareholders of record on Thursday, December 2nd will be given a dividend of $0.04 per share.
+This represents a $0.16 dividend on an annualized basis and a yield of 0.05%.
+The ex-dividend date is Wednesday, December 1st.
+NVIDIA’s dividend payout ratio (DPR) is 5.70%.

-In other news, Director Robert K. Burgess sold 10,000 shares of NVIDIA stock in a transaction on Wednesday, October 13th.
-The stock was sold at an average price of $208.68, for a total transaction of $2,086,800.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director Robert K. Burgess sold 20,000 shares of NVIDIA stock in a transaction on Tuesday, August 24th.
-The shares were sold at an average price of $218.38, for a total value of $4,367,600.00.
+In other news, Director Robert K. Burgess sold 10,000 shares of the company’s stock in a transaction dated Wednesday, October 13th.
+The shares were sold at an average price of $208.68, for a total value of $2,086,800.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Robert K. Burgess sold 20,000 shares of the company’s stock in a transaction dated Tuesday, August 24th.
+The stock was sold at an average price of $218.38, for a total transaction of $4,367,600.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 40,000 shares of company stock worth $8,488,500.
-4.23% of the stock is owned by insiders.
+Insiders own 4.47% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-BlackRock Inc. grew its holdings in shares of NVIDIA by 303.9% in the 3rd quarter.
-BlackRock Inc. now owns 174,248,282 shares of the computer hardware maker’s stock worth $36,097,274,000 after acquiring an additional 131,109,218 shares during the last quarter.
-Vanguard Group Inc. grew its holdings in shares of NVIDIA by 0.7% in the 2nd quarter.
-Vanguard Group Inc. now owns 48,318,201 shares of the computer hardware maker’s stock worth $38,659,392,000 after acquiring an additional 332,992 shares during the last quarter.
-Geode Capital Management LLC grew its holdings in shares of NVIDIA by 310.0% in the 3rd quarter.
-Geode Capital Management LLC now owns 40,382,672 shares of the computer hardware maker’s stock worth $8,342,531,000 after acquiring an additional 30,532,187 shares during the last quarter.
-Jennison Associates LLC grew its holdings in shares of NVIDIA by 298.2% in the 3rd quarter.
-Jennison Associates LLC now owns 29,672,423 shares of the computer hardware maker’s stock worth $6,146,939,000 after acquiring an additional 22,220,104 shares during the last quarter.
-Finally, State Street Corp grew its holdings in shares of NVIDIA by 0.7% in the 2nd quarter.
-State Street Corp now owns 24,401,854 shares of the computer hardware maker’s stock worth $19,527,743,000 after acquiring an additional 181,637 shares during the last quarter.
-Institutional investors and hedge funds own 19.24% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Marquette Asset Management LLC grew its holdings in NVIDIA by 300.0% during the 3rd quarter.
+Marquette Asset Management LLC now owns 120 shares of the computer hardware maker’s stock worth $25,000 after acquiring an additional 90 shares in the last quarter.
+HBC Financial Services PLLC grew its holdings in NVIDIA by 300.0% during the 3rd quarter.
+HBC Financial Services PLLC now owns 120 shares of the computer hardware maker’s stock worth $25,000 after acquiring an additional 90 shares in the last quarter.
+Global Trust Asset Management LLC lifted its position in shares of NVIDIA by 300.0% during the third quarter.
+Global Trust Asset Management LLC now owns 124 shares of the computer hardware maker’s stock valued at $26,000 after buying an additional 93 shares during the last quarter.
+First Personal Financial Services lifted its position in shares of NVIDIA by 366.7% during the third quarter.
+First Personal Financial Services now owns 140 shares of the computer hardware maker’s stock valued at $29,000 after buying an additional 110 shares during the last quarter.
+Finally, Baldrige Asset Management LLC lifted its position in shares of NVIDIA by 300.0% during the third quarter.
+Baldrige Asset Management LLC now owns 148 shares of the computer hardware maker’s stock valued at $31,000 after buying an additional 111 shares during the last quarter.
+Institutional investors own 19.24% of the company’s stock.

 NVIDIA Corp. engages in the design and manufacture of computer graphics processors, chipsets, and related multimedia software.
 It operates through the following segments: Graphics Processing Unit (GPU), Tegra Processor, and All Other.
 The GPU segment comprises of product brands, which aims specialized markets including GeForce for gamers; Quadro for designers; Tesla and DGX for AI data scientists and big data researchers; and GRID for cloud-based visual computing users.